1931 in Afghanistan

 The following lists events that happened during 1931 in Afghanistan.

-King Nader Shah further consolidates his position, and continues to bring the country into a more settled state, as is noted by traders at the end of the year.
+King Mohammed Nadir Shah further consolidates his position, and continues to bring the country into a more settled state, as is noted by traders at the end of the year.
 Relations with foreign powers continue to be friendly, but the immigration of Europeans is not encouraged, and only a small number of European advisers are retained in the country.
 King Nadir devotes special attention to the reorganization of the army and the control of the national finances.